StarScape/StarScape/README.md

 ---

 I am available for contract or full-time work.
-You can reach my at the email in my profile.
+You can reach me at the email in my profile.